NRCM Contact Information

 What if I need to cancel my exam registration once it has been scheduled?

 To cancel your exam, you must send an email notification of your intent to cancel to firstname.lastname@example.org.
-In order to be issued a partial refund for a cancellation, your request must be received by the NRCM at least 96 hours prior to your scheduled exam time.
+In order to be issued a partial refund for a cancellation, your request must be received by the NRCM at least five business days prior to your scheduled exam.
 No refunds will be issued for cancellations within this time frame.

 How early should I arrive at the testing center?